Environmental Initiatives

 Specific Initiatives

-The Tokyo International Forum strives in various ways to leverage natural energy, use energy efficiently and create a comfortable environment.
+The Tokyo International Forum strives in various ways to leverage natural energy, use energy efficiently, and create a comfortable environment.

 Solar Power Generation System